dragonsbreath/AWS-SES-API/README.md

 ```

 ### Adding this API to your project
-You need to add JitPack to your project as an additional repository.
+You need to add [JitPack](https://jitpack.io/) to your project as an additional repository.
 This will enable adding github projects as Maven dependencies.
+You can add other github projects too!

 ```
 <repository>